Keyboard shortcuts

 How Rspack Custom Binding Works

 Let's use the diagram below to understand how a custom binding works.
-It shows a "Before" state, representing the standard Rspack setup, and an "After" state, which illustrates the custom binding approach.
+The diagram shows two states:

-In the After state, you introduce your own native code.
-As the diagram shows, your User Customizations (like custom Rust plugins) are combined with the original crate:rspack_binding_api.
+You introduce your own native code.
+As the diagram shows, your User Customizations (like custom Rust plugins and loaders) are combined with the original crate:rspack_binding_api.

 flowchart LR